arxeiss/resampler.php/README.md

 # Resampler.php

-Simple PHP class for resampling images with GD library.
+Simple PHP library for resampling images with GD extension.

 ### Why another  library?
 What is so special?